 RESCUE A HERO

-For veterans, companion animals can offer unique and significant benefits tailored to their specific experiences and needs
+Companion animals can provide veterans with unique and significant benefits designed to meet their specific experiences and needs.

-Many veterans may struggle with physical health issues resulting from their military service, such as injuries or chronic pain.
-Owning a companion animal, particularly a dog, encourages regular physical activity through activities like walking, playing, and exercising together.
-This can improve cardiovascular health, strengthen muscles, and contribute to overall well-being.
+Physical Health Benefits: Many veterans may face physical health challenges due to their military service, including injuries or chronic pain.
+Having a companion animal, especially a dog, promotes regular physical activity through walking, playing, and exercising together.
+This can enhance cardiovascular health, build muscle strength, and improve overall well-being.

 Bill McCarver